 Music plays a major part in the life of the school and children participate in a variety of musical activities as part of the curriculum, including singing, percussion bands and recorder playing.
-The music curriculum gives children opportunities to perform (controlling sounds through singing and playing); compose (creating and developing ideas); appraise (responding and reviewing); and listen to music (applying knowledge and understanding).
-Music is taught by a specialist teacher in KS2.
-All children are given the opportunity to learn to play a musical instrument.
+The music curriculum gives children opportunities to listen to music, appraise, improvise, compose and perform.
+Music is taught by a specialist teacher in KS2 and all children are given the opportunity to learn to play a musical instrument.
 Through their participation in assemblies, masses, concerts etc. children are able to demonstrate their skills to live audiences with growing confidence.

-"I love music because you sing songs and learn actions for them and you get to play instruments too!
-It's made me want to join a band!" - Year 1
+"I love music, you sing songs and learn actions to them and you get to play different instruments too!